How Much Car Insurance You Buy Affects Your Rates

 • Uninsured and underinsured motorist (UM and UIM).
 This protects you if you get into an accident with a driver who has little or no coverage.
 Some states will require you to have this on your policy.

-• Guaranteed Asset Protection (GAP).
-Gap coverage protects you from owing money on your loan if an accident totals your car.
+• Guaranteed Asset Protection (Gap).
+Gap insurance protects you from owing money on your loan if an accident totals your car.
 It’ll cover the difference between the loan and your car’s cash value.

 • Rental reimbursement.
 This will pay for a rental car after an accident makes your vehicle undrivable.

-• Rideshare insurance.
-This coverage protects you if you driver for a ridesharing service, such as Uber or Lyft.
+• Rideshare.
+Ridesharing coverage protects you if you driver for a car-sharing service, such as Uber or Lyft.

 • Roadside assistance/towing.
-Roadside assistance coverage will cover the costs to help you if you’re stuck on the side of the road.
+Roadside assistance coverage offers emergency assistance if you’re stuck on the side of the road.
 This includes towing costs.

-• Umbrella coverage.
-An umbrella policy is extra liability coverage that protects you if an accident’s damages exceed your limits.
+• Umbrella.
+An umbrella policy is extra liability protection that protects you if an accident’s damages exceed your limits.
 This helps you avoid paying out of pocket in accidents with expensive cars or property.

-The amount of coverage that you add to your policy is important.
-Every state that requires insurance sets a minimum limit for you to have.
-A car policy limit is the maximum amount your provider will pay out when you file a claim.
+Every state that requires auto insurance sets required policy limits that are the maximum amount your insurer will pay out when you file an incident claim.
 Each type of coverage has its own limit.

-Setting your limits too high can also cost you a ton.
+Setting your insurance limits too high can also cost you a ton.
 You should only set them as high as you can afford.
-It would be a wise choice to speak with your agent about how high you should set your limits.
+It would be a wise choice to speak with your agent about how high you should set yours.

 A deductible is the amount of money that you must pay your insurer when you file a claim.
 How high or low you set your deductible affects how much you pay for your premium.
 Setting your deductible higher means that your rates will be lower.
 For example, raising your deductible from $500 to $1,000 will result in lower premiums.
 If you lower your deductible, you’ll be paying higher rates.

 Everyone wants to keep their premium as low as they can.
-However, there are reasons why you may want to buy more coverage than required.
-The idea of adding extra can give you a feeling of security because it protects against disaster.
-Though, it can get expensive.
+However, there are reasons why you may want to buy more insurance than required.
+The idea of adding extra coverage can give you a feeling of security because it protects against disaster.

-The general rule is to buy as much coverage as you can afford.
+The general rule is to buy as much auto insurance protection as you can afford.
 You should, however, note that higher limits will cost you extra.
 State requirements are often not enough to cover the expensive damages in an accident.

 You should aim to buy coverage types that fit your needs.
-For instance, you shouldn’t buy gap coverage unless you own an expensive or new car.
+For instance, you shouldn’t buy gap insurance unless you own an expensive or new car.
 On the other hand, you may need comprehensive if you live in an area that has weather or crime concerns.
-Ultimately, it’s up to you decide which types you need and how much of each.

-It’s also important to figure out what your limits and deductibles will be set at.
-Try to set your limits as high as you can to protect against financial disaster.
+Try to set your limits and deductible as you can to protect against financial disaster.
 Deductibles can also save you money if you set them higher.
 But make sure you’re able to pay for it.

 Frequently Asked Questions